The importance of finding your fit

 We walk with more confidence and feel more comfortable in our own skin, with less outwardly and superficial pressures.

 With strangers, we share deeper and sometimes darker or sadder parts of our lives that we have yet to share with others.
 And it makes us feel good.

 We vow that when we return, we will give our friends our full attention.
 The cell phone chirps will be replaced by face-to-face meetings, and it will be an invitation to shelve our anxieties about the things we need to get done.

 If the busy and high-energy life isn't for you either, find something more fitting.
 Just as you would try on a new shirt, try on a new idea.
 Or try on a new routine.
 You don't have to apologize for changing your style.
 Be bold in your differences.
-Work hard to discover a life that is most fitting to you and build a closet that holds the favorite pieces of yourself.
+Work hard to discover a life that is most fitting to you and build a closet that holds your favorite pieces of yourself.

-So one day, we can don the sweater and pants that perfectly fit us - and we won't care if we look different than everyone else.
+So one day, we can don the sweater and pants that perfectly fit us—and we won't care if we look different than everyone else.